section-engineering-education/engineering-education/content/articles/using-lambdas-to-manipulate-a-collection-of-objects/index.md

 To access specific fields, we use the `filter` method.
 This function takes in a predicate expression and returns a boolean value.

 The two major interfaces that help in manipulating collections using lambdas are `Functions<T, R>` and `Predicate<T>`.

 The `Predicate` takes in an argument and returns a `boolean` value (true or false).

 The returned value is then used to check whether a particular parameter meets the defined condition.

 `Function` takes in two arguments and also returns the required datatype.
-The Customers<T> take in argument but returns nothing.
+The Customers<T> takes in an argument but returns nothing.

 Finally, `Supplier<T>` takes in no argument and returns a value of T.